 “Josh, what are you talking about?”

 As I walked down the path of memories, I often find myself struck by the breadcrumbs left behind.
 Decades of friendship encapsulated in a few flashes.
 Hints of wisdom buried in the remains.
 A series of clues pointing to discoveries beyond the periphery of understanding.
-Fragments of a life that presented itself to your heart allow you to hear their messages if you’ve lived long enough to grasp them.
-You felt their significance, but your conscious mind wasn’t ready to decipher them, so the scenes grabbed you, finding ways to survive the onslaught of time until they were ready to be heard.
+Fragments of a life that presented itself to your mind allow you to hear their messages if you’ve lived long enough to grasp them.
+You felt their significance, but your conscious mind wasn’t ready to decipher them, so the scenes grabbed you and found ways to survive the onslaught of time until they were ready to be heard.

-Like genes striving to replicate themselves in the next generation, memories that mean to record themselves for safekeeping wait for the right moment to resurface, perhaps to be reborn into the world, living undisturbed, encoding their lessons into a new host to propel them forward.
+Like genes trying to replicate themselves in the next generation, memories that mean to record themselves for safekeeping wait for the right timing to resurface, so they might be reborn into the world, live undisturbed, and encode their lessons into a new host to move them forward.

 That morning, my phone rang off the hook.
-The text burned a hole in my pocket, sending chills down my spine until I finally stepped away from the meeting to face the terrible news I felt was imminent.
-“Josh is dead,” it rang out as soon as I answered my return call.
+The text burned a hole in my pocket, sending chills down my spine until I finally stepped away from the meeting and faced the terrible news I felt was imminent.
+“Josh is dead,” it rang out as I answered my return call.
 “The funeral is next week.
 Come home.”

-A few days later, I embraced the site of preschool rebellion, long continuing to incorporate the last notes of a lifetime of performances into the locker-side declaration.
+Days later, I embraced the long-continued locker-side declaration to incorporate the site of preschool rebellion and the last notes of a lifetime performance.
 The preacher spoke, and the band played.
-Anecdotes about music and brave honesty, reuniting with long estranged friends.
+Anecdotes about music and brave honesty, and long estranged friends reunited.

-Soon after the ceremony ended, we stood in the museum he called his bedroom.
-Among the artifacts, I found the central presence of the bygone seaside concert, carried away in hands far more skilled than I was used to, yet fully honoring its magical potential.
+Shortly after the ceremony ended, we stood in the museum he called his bedroom.
+Among the artifacts, I found the central presence of the bygone seaside concert, carried away in hands far more skilled than I had been accustomed to, yet fully honoring its magical potential.

-In the years that followed, I played it against the skylines of New York and Paris, bringing it along on a journey across the entire continent to claim them.
-It mediated new relationships with familiar tunes that lowered defenses, helping to resolve romantic tensions with soothing notes that made girlfriends forget why they were mad.
-At weekend parties, it bridged the gap from meaningless outpouring to intimate conversation, providing a convenient excuse for friends to extend the night.
-And it lay dormant, inevitably ignored for the routines of life that demanded attention, further separating it from the carefree adolescence of time.
+In the years that followed, I played it against the skylines of New York and Paris, bringing it on a journey across the continent to claim them.
+It mediated new relationships with familiar tunes that lowered defenses, helped soothe romantic tensions with notes that made my girlfriend forget why she was mad.
+At weekend parties, it bridged the gap from meaningless outbursts to intimate conversations, providing a convenient excuse for friends to extend the night.
+And it lay dormant, inevitably ignored by the routines of life that demanded attention, further separating it from the carefree adolescence of time.

-As my final memory converges with the present, the trail of memory comes to an end.
-I stand back, take it with me, and the lessons settle in.
+As my final memories converge with the present, the memory trail comes to an end.
+I stand back, take it all in, and the lessons settle.

 last night I stumbled home.
-I was beaten and battered by a day filled with relentless minutes.
-A head filled with too many thoughts left little room for memories, eagerly doing nothing but resting.
+A day filled with relentless minutes beat me down and abused me.
+A head filled with too many thoughts left no room for memories, eagerly doing nothing but resting.
 I unlocked the door, emptied my pockets, and headed for bed.